 - People who require the same level of care as those who live in an institution.

 - May be an HMO, POS or PPO plan

 Other Medicare Advantage plans

 Two Medicare Advantage plan types offer nearly complete freedom of choice in health care providers.
 On the flip side, you take on more responsibility for your health care expenses.

 Private Fee-For-Service (PFFS) plans may or may not have contracted provider networks, prior authorizations, and referral requirements, depending on whether they are network or non-network plans.
-Most PFFS plans are non-network plans that will cover services you receive from any provider in the U.S. who accepts the plan’s terms, conditions and payment rates.
+Most PFFS plans are non-network plans.

 What do you want to do next?